Immune Thrombocytopenic Purpura in Children

 - Some medicines or vaccines

-What are the symptoms of ITP in children?
+What are the symptoms of ITP in a child?

 The symptoms of ITP are related to increased bleeding.
 Some children have very mild symptoms or none at all.
 Symptoms may include: